What is a SATA Cable?

 SATA 3.020086 Gbps (600 MB/s)Super-fast speeds, modern storage standard

-Each version brought faster speeds and more valuable features, and today, SATA 3.0 is still the standard of choice for most systems.
+Each version brought higher speeds and more valuable features, and today, SATA 3.0 remains the standard of choice for most systems.

 Why SATA is Awesome: Key Features and Benefits